-It also comes with an advanced load control feature that disconnects the load when the battery drops below a specific level.
+It also has an advanced load control feature that disconnects the load when the battery drops below a specific level.
 This feature prevents depleting your battery and allows you to conserve power for emergencies.

 If you’re unable to keep your battery charged due to poor weather, this smart feature will automatically calculate when to disconnect the load to preserve your battery until you can charge it again.

-This MPPT solar charge controller features an inbuilt Bluetooth connection so you can control the device with your phone.
+This MPPT solar charge controller features an inbuilt Bluetooth connection to control the device with your phone.
 Remote monitoring is also available if you add an external accessory.
-The multiple led indicators are a plus since they help you check the status of the device at a glance.
+The multiple led indicators are a plus since they help you check the device’s status at a glance.

 Victron offers different models compatible with 12 to 48 V batteries.
 The 48 V model can operate at 100 or 200 Amps depending on your needs, and you can use it with a voltage of up to 60 V or a lower voltage of down to 36 V.

 - Get more energy by optimizing battery charging